svenbuder/astr4004_2026_week4/README.md

 - **latex_input/**:
   This directory contains LaTeX files for generating scientific reports and publications using the output from the notebooks.

+- **outsourced_code/**:
+  This directory contains individual code files outsourced from one large one.

 ## How to Use